UnderScroll/midi2chord/README.md

 # midi2chord
 Converts midi keyboard inputs into possible chord names

+How to:
+To launch you must have rust and cargo installed.
+Start with `cargo run` or after `cargo build --release` and execute `target/release/midi2chord` Select your midi keyboard and that's it, it will give you a list of possible chords

 ## Linux
 Depends on ALSA